phogolabs/vault/README.md

 # vault

 [![Documentation][godoc-img]][godoc-url]
+![License][license-img]
 [![Build Status][travis-img]][travis-url]
 [![Coverage][codecov-img]][codecov-url]
 [![Go Report Card][report-img]][report-url]

-A package that facilitates working with http://vaultproject.io/ in [cli](https://github.com/phogolabs/cli).
-It increases the security of your application by populating a command line arguments for Vault Server.
+A package that facilitates working with http://vaultproject.io/ in context of [CLI](https://github.com/phogolabs/cli).
+It increases the security of Golang applications by populating a command line arguments from the vault.

 ## Installation